verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Grid Location Priorities
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The grid location specifications are processed in ascending order of *priority*.
+Each grid location specification has an associated numeric *priority*.
 Larger priority location specifications override those with lower prioriry.

 .. note:: If a grid block is partially overlapped by another block with higher priority the entier lower priority block is removed form the grid.